‘What shall we wear on safari in South Africa?’

 Safari clothing for Autumn

-The ‘shoulder months’ of Autumn and Spring are always a tricky one as far as packing is concerned and a safari in Africa is no exception.
-Temperatures can vary dramatically within an average two week period so the boy scout motto of ‘be prepared’ is apt.
+The ‘shoulder months’ of Autumn and Spring are always a tricky one as far as packing is concerned.
+And a safari in Africa is no exception.
+Temperatures can vary dramatically within an average two week trip.
+So the boy scout motto of ‘be prepared’ is apt.

 Night time temperatures start getting noticeably cooler in Autumn so take a warmer jacket for the evenings.
 On your game drive, be prepared for a sudden downturn in temperature once the sun has set.
 It’s not uncommon to start a game drive at 4.00pm feeling decidedly hot and end it three hours later feeling on the cold side.
-You may feel vaguely silly bringing a warm jacket to the game vehicle when it’s so hot, but you won’t regret it later.
+Yes, you may feel vaguely silly bringing a warm jacket to the game vehicle when it’s so hot.
+But you won’t regret it later.

-Long trousers will now be useful for the cooler evenings rather than mosquito activity (which starts to die down at the end of the summer rainy season).
+Long trousers will now be useful for the cooler evenings, rather than as a protection from mosquito activity.
+(Mosquito activity also starts to die down at the end of the summer rainy season).

 Safari clothing in South Africa – Autumn packing tips